wacon-internet-gmbh/wacon_cookie_management/Documentation/Configuration/Index.rst

 Adding links inside bodytext for displaying the cookie consent box
 ==================================================================

-In Rich Text Editos you can make some settings inside your `.yaml` file so that you can insert links to the cookie consent box inside any bodytext.
+In Rich Text Editors you can make some settings inside your `.yaml` file so that you can insert links to the cookie consent box inside any bodytext.

 Put the following configuration inside your `.yaml` file for your RTE.